yandex-cloud/yc-solution-library-for-azure/Yandex-Azure AD Federation/README.md

 ```

 This URL should be used to finish the setup in Azure.
-Also note the Federation ID – you'll need it also to upload the resulting certificate.
+Also note the Federation ID – you'll need it to upload the resulting certificate.

 ## Configuring Azure AD application